 In Allied nations, bells rang, guns fired to mark the time, and celebrations were held in the streets.

 Other people, mourning loved ones or unable to believe peace had come, spent the day in silent reflection.

 In Germany and the other defeated nations, the day marked an injustice with many feeling their military leaders had betrayed them.

 A Time for Remembrance

 Victory, of course, was bittersweet.
 Men continued to die right up until armistice.
 That morning, the Allies had 11,000 casualties.
-The final two men to die in the war were Canadian and American.
+The final two men to die in the war were a Canadian and an American.
 George Price and Henry Gunther both died less than two minutes before 11 a.m.

 The war’s end left people with a new reality.
-How was life to continue with so many dead, with nations destroyed and governments in turmoil?
+How was life to continue with so many dead, and with nations destroyed and governments in turmoil?

 British nurse Vera Brittain put it best when she said:

 “The war was over; a new age was beginning, but the dead were dead and would never return.”

 Sadly, the train carriage where armistice was signed was destroyed in 1945 when the German SS set it on fire.
 A surrogate carriage now sits on the armistice site.